Plague of Cyprian: Legacy

-According to Harper, the plague nearly saw the end of the Roman Empire, and in the period between AD 248 and 268, "the history of Rome is a confusing tangle of violent failures.
-The structural integrity of the imperial machine burst apart.
-The frontier system crumbled.
-The collapse of legitimacy invited one usurper after another to try for the throne.
-The empire fragmented and only the dramatic success of later emperors in putting the pieces back together prevented this moment from being the final act of Roman imperial history."
+According to Harper, the plague nearly saw the end of the Roman Empire, and in the period between AD 248 and 268, Roman history becomes a puzzling tangle of brutal failures.
+The devastation within Rome was so intense that as it overcame the populations, the emperor Trebonianus Gallus and his son gained popularity and support just for providing proper burials spaces for the plague victims, especially the poor and vulnerable.
+The structural integrity of Rome became questionable, as the collapse invited one candidate after another to try for legitimacy over the throne.
+Eventually, the empire fragmented and only the immense success of later emperors in the restructuring of the empire prevented this time from being the final period of Roman imperial history.